O1ahmad/operator/ansible/O1labs/crypto/roles/geth/README.md

 Requirements
 ------------

-[Docker SDK](https://docker-py.readthedocs.io/en/stable/) for Python (for Python 2.6 support, use the deprecated `docker-py` library instead) or installation of the `docker` and `docker-compose` tools.
+[Docker SDK](https://docker-py.readthedocs.io/en/stable/) for Python (for Python 2.6 support, use the deprecated `docker-py` library instead) or installation of the `docker` engine.

 Role Variables
 --------------